 First of all, plan what you are going to eat for the week in advance.
 I have started doing meal prep on Sunday.
 Sometimes I cook a few meals and portion it out in containers to take to work for the week, or I prepare veggies for soups and stews by cutting them and then bagging and storing them until needed.

-If I am going to steam them later in the week, I chop and put in bags in the refrigerator.
-Then, when I am ready, I add sauce, seasonings or whatever I need to dress it up and prepare the meal.
+If I am going to steam them later in the week, I chop and put them in bags in the refrigerator.
+Then, when I am ready, I add sauce, seasonings, or whatever I need to dress it up and prepare the meal.

 The Versatility of Beans

 A large pot of beans can be used one day for chili, another day for burritos, added to rice or Quinoa, added to soups and salads.
 If you are creative, you don’t have to spend hours in the kitchen trying to figure out what to make.
 The beans become the base for the week of other meals.
 I could go on and on with additional suggestions for this protein.
 Did I mention that you can make bean dip, bean spread, beans in sweets?